Bedrooms 1, Sleeps 2

 |Marseillan Maison||Self Catering||Flexible||2||4||1|

 Looking out from the front windows or terrace you can watch the local french arrive with their boats on trailers, park up by the harbour and drop their boats in the water for a days sailing.
 Summer weekends are busy as the locals arrive for lunch on the port-side or a stroll to the park nearby - there is always something to watch.
 In the evening all is peaceful apart from the sounds of birds.
 In the old village, just a short stroll away, you will find more restaurants, chemists, bakeries, groceries, butcher, fish and even a small everyday item Spar.

 The cottage has a double bedroom overlooking the etang water to Sete and a twin room.
 The kitchen has a good sized fridge with large freezer, washing machine and cooker with gas and electric.
 The kitchen is well stocked with pans, pots, crockery, utensils and glasses.
 The tv gets a digital signal and some UK channels.
-The house has excellent wi-fi for keeping in contact and if you bring a mobile phone, pc or tablet with you and you can listen to radio from UK and watch most UK tv channels.
+The house has excellent wi-fi for keeping in contact and if you bring a mobile phone, pc or tablet with you and you can listen to radio from UK and watch many UK tv channels via TV Mucho.

-From this part of the port the fishermen go out in their boats to collect the oysters and moules from the beds outside and if you wander past the little local beach you will find some super waterside shacks serving barbecued moules and oysters with a glass of wine for a few euros.
+From this part of the port the fishermen go out in their boats to collect the oysters and moules from the beds outside and if you wander past the little local park you will find some super waterside shacks serving barbecued moules and oysters with a glass of wine for a few euros.
 Locals come to the harbour mainly at weekends with their boats/ribs on trailers and park up for a days sailing and with free parking cars are allowed to park outside.